shawna-p/RenPy-Achievements/README.md

 `num_total`
     This is a class method which can be invoked using the Achievement class name instead of a specific Achievement variable.
 It returns the total number of achievements declared in the game e.g. `Achievement.num_total()`.
     You can see both this and `Achievement.num_earned()` used in the header of the `achievement_gallery` screen in `achievements.rpy`.

+`reset`
+    This is a class method which can be invoked using the Achievement class name instead of a specific Achievement variable.
+It resets the progress of all achievements in the game e.g. `Achievement.reset()`

 ### Button Actions